mitchmikusek/Scrum-Norris-Skill/README.md

 # Scrum-Norris-Skill
 Alexa Skill for Scrum Norris Facts

+Supports Multi-Language (US, GB currently, with infrastructure for more)

 ## Example Utterances
 * Alexa, ask Scrum Norris to tell me a fact
 * Alexa, ask Scrum Norris to tell me about Scrum Norris